 An overview of the basic concepts required to function as a medical assistant both administratively and clinically.
-Topics include scheduling, electronic medical records, infection control, first aid, CPR, patient assessment and management of the front office.
+Topics include scheduling, electronic medical records, infection control, first aid, CPR, patient assessment, and management of the front office.

-MEDA 150 Medical Terminology 3 credits
+Medical Terminology

 The focus of this course is to enable students to understand the language of health, disease, medical diagnoses, and treatment commonly employed by healthcare professionals.
 The course will emphasize Latin and Greek word roots, suffixes, prefixes, abbreviations, and anatomical terms and stress pronunciation, spelling, and appropriate use of medical terminology.
 This course is foundational to all other health related courses.